Texas State Purchasing Policy UPPS No. 05.02.02

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director of Contract Compliance; senior reviewer of this UPPS
+Director for Procurement and Strategic Sourcing; senior reviewer of this UPPS

 Associate Vice President for Financial Services